Tobbe02/flowly/docs/pipelines.rst

 For the reduction-by and reduce-by steps, the key of each item is used to define the groups.

-To lift an existing transform to operate values grouped by the key part of a list of key-value pairs use :func:`flowly.tz.kv_transform`.
+To lift an existing transform to operate on values grouped by the key part of a list of key-value pairs use :func:`flowly.tz.kv_transform`.
 For example::